open-projects/PeptoVarDB/README.md

 PeptoVar is helpful for in-silico prediction of new minor histocompatibility antigen (MiHa), simulation of stem sells transplantation or as peptide database generator for shotgun proteomic studies of immunopeptidome.

-## The project was supported by RFBR, the project number 17-04-02186.
+## The project was supported by RFBR, project number 17-04-02186.

 ## Requirements